 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are much more costly than regular phone calls.
+Calls made in jail are much more expensive than regular phone calls.
 There are certain restrictions about how often you can use the phone, but bear in mind that you are just one of many people who want to talk to their loved ones.
 If you are disciplined for an infraction, phone calls could be reduced or forbidden completely.

 The Pike County Jail phone number is: 334-566-4347